Is your chocolate organic?

 Do you ship internationally?

-We are currently working on finding the best manner to ship internationally.
+We now ship our chocolate internationally.
 Chocolate logistics are tricky given that chocolate is best transported in a cool and dry environment.
-Please send us a note if you would like to be notified once we are able to ship internationally.
+We try and avoid shipping between April to October but please send us a note if you would like to get product during that period and we'll make special arrangements.